riverford/durable-ref/README.md

 > J.K.
 Rowling

-Provides durable clojure reference types where the values are held off-heap/remotely.
-With an emphasis on the ability to _share_ them.
+Provides durable clojure reference types where the values are not always local to the program.

-Such references are available across machines and programs and can persist across JVM restarts.
+Places a heavy emphasis on the ability to _share_ references.

 ## Usage